scala/docs.scala-lang/tutorials/tour/unified-types.md

 The application defines a variable `list` of type `List[Any]`.
 The list is initialized with elements of various types, but they all are instance of `scala.Any`, so you can add them to the list.

-In the end, the application outputs something like below:
+Here is the output of the program:

 ```tut
 a string